-Pre-Tax 401(k) Offers Up-Front Tax Deductions for You & Employees
+Pre-Tax 401(k) Offers Up-Front Tax Deductions for You and Employees

 Pre-tax contributions reduce taxable income dollar-for-dollar, which can lower current income taxes for your employee participants.
 For some employees, this may be one of their larger tax deductions.
 By choosing to contribute to a 401(k) plan, a portion of an employee’s salary that would have gone to the government in taxes instead gets invested for their future.